hybridsjs/hybrids/docs/store/model.md

 };
 ```

-The listing type respects the `cache` option of the model, but the `loose` option is always turned on (it is the same feature as explained in the cache invalidation section for nested array).
+The listing type respects the `cache` option of the storage, but the `loose` option is always turned on (it is the same feature as explained in the cache invalidation section for nested array).
 It means that the user's change to the model will invalidate the cache, and the next call for the list will fetch data again.

 ## Structure

-The model definition allows a subset of the JSON standard with minor changes.
+The model definition allows subset of the JSON standard with minor changes.
 The model instance serializes to a form, which can be sent over the network without additional modification.

 ### Primitive Value